-A summary of the causes of death as recorded in DBHDD's Reporting of Critical Incidents database follows (Table 1).
-The leading causes of death reported on death certificates among the intellectual and developmental disability waiver population for 2018 are heart diseases, respiratory diseases, disability, sepsis, and aspiration pneumonia.
-These causes of death also appeared as leading causes of death in 2017.
+A summary of the causes of death, as recorded within death certificates, follows (Table 1).
+The leading causes of death reported on death certificates among the intellectual and developmental disability waiver population for 2019 are heart diseases, respiratory diseases, disability, sepsis, and pneumonia.
+These causes of death also appeared as leading causes of death in 2018.